ethyca/fides/README.md

 ### Step Three: Run a Privacy Request to Access Data

 Finally, you can issue a Privacy Request using Policy `example-request-policy` across your test databases for `jane@example.com`.
-The following response should be uploaded to a local folder (for demo purposes).
+The following response will be uploaded to a local folder (for demo purposes).
 We've collected identifiable user-provided information for Jane across tables in both the postgres and mongo databases.

 ```json